leonardobarilani/warehouse-model-checking/report/sections/01_design.md

 The robots in the warehouse move from cell to cell according to the default directions defined for each cell, except for *intersection* cells where they can turn and move in a different direction in order to reach a pod.
-The bot behavior and movement is described more in detail in section \ref{bot}.
+The robot behavior and movement is described more in detail in section \ref{bot}.

 The above image highlights one of the possible layouts of the warehouse as well as the default directions that bots will travel.
 In this case, we have 3 pod